location icon

 You can only deduct the cost of the building.
 I.e., the purchase value plus renovation cost minus the land value.
 The land cost is usually determined based on local community land value tables.
 In the public BORIS-D database, you can find indicative values.

-Financially attractive is also the so-called Special Depreciation or Sonder AfA (§ 7b EStG).
+Especially attractive are properties that can benefit from the so-called Special Depreciation or Sonder AfA (§ 7b EStG).
 It applies to newly created rental properties that meet the energy efficiency standard EH40/QNG (Efficiency House 40; Sustainability Seal).
 It includes newly created apartments through roof extensions, rooftop conversions, or conversion of commercial space to new rental apartments.
 These properties should have an upper construction cost limit of 5.200 € per m²; 4.000 € per m² (of this amount) can be depreciated.
 You can linearly depreciate 5 % over 4 years.
 Note: Depreciation applies only after the building has been completed.
 You need to rent out the property (or have it available for rent out) for at least 10 years.

 The Federal Reserve Bank of San Francisco paper “The Rate of Return on Everything, 1870–2015” calculates historical returns on house prices in Germany as 7,82 % – based on the longest available series.